ModerRAS/ModerRAS.github.io/_posts/2017-06-15-how-to-use-beautifulsoup.md

 ---
 layout: post
-title: how to use beautifulsoup
+title: How To Use Beautifulsoup
 date: 2017-06-15 12:00:00 +08:00
+tags: [Python]
 ---

 # Writing At First